scatrin/sep-22-developers/dabeah-rye.md

 ### Places to visit
  * Camber Sands for a great beach
 ### Places to eat
- * One of the pubs or chippys.
+ * One of the great pubs or chippys.
+ * The Ghandi Tandoori for Indian food.